librenms/librenms/doc/Installation/Installation-(Debian-Ubuntu).md

 > NOTE: These instructions have been tested on a fresh install of Ubuntu 12.04 and 14.04.

+> NOTE: At this time LibreNMS does not support PHP7.
+Distributions which ship only PHP7 are therefore not supported; known distributions which this affects are: Ubuntu 16.04 LTS.

 > NOTE: These instructions assume you are the root user.
 If you are not, prepend `sudo` to the shell commands (the ones that aren't at `mysql>` prompts) or temporarily become a user with root privileges with `sudo -s` or `sudo -i`.

 ### On the DB Server ###